harrymander/dataclasses-struct/README.md

 In `std` mode, the struct is packed without any additional padding for alignment.

-The `std` size mode supports four different endianness settings: `'native'`, `'little'`, `'big'`, and `'network'`.
-The `'native'` setting uses the system endianness (similar to `native` size mode, but without alignment).
+The `std` size mode supports four different byte order settings: `'native'`, `'little'`, `'big'`, and `'network'`.
+The `'native'` setting uses the system byte order (similar to `native` size mode, but without alignment).
 The `'network'` setting is equivalent to `'big'`.

 The `std` size uses platform-independent integer sizes, similar to using the